Explicit Rieffel induction modules for quantum groups: The induction module

 \begin{prop} The sesquilinear map $\prodscal{~}{~ }_{\mathcal{D}(\mathbb{B})}$ defined for $f,\ g\in \mathcal{D}(\mathbb{G})$ by

-\\ defines a $\mathcal{D}(\mathbb{B})$-valued inner product. \end{prop} The $\mathcal{D}(\mathbb{B})$-linearity and compatibility with the involution of the above sequilinear map follow immediately from proposition \ref{cond}.
-It only remains to check the strict positivity, which we obtain by first proving the following result.
+\\ defines a $\mathcal{D}(\mathbb{B})$-valued inner product. \end{prop} To prove the previous proposition we note first that the $\mathcal{D}(\mathbb{B})$-linearity and compatibility with the involution of the above sequilinear map follow immediately from Proposition \ref{cond}.
+It only remains to check the strict positivity, which will be a consequence of Proposition \ref{map} below. \begin{rmk} Let $f,\ g\in \mathcal{D}(\mathbb{G})$.
+We have